-Matt Keener is the lead hardware designer at Coventry Computer, a startup in stealth mode, where he is responsible for hardware design and architecture.
+Matt Keener is the lead hardware designer at Pattern Computer Inc., a startup in stealth mode, where he is responsible for hardware design and architecture.

 Matt is an expert in embedded systems and logic design, with a focus on hardware architecture design, bring-up, and debugging.
 He has extensive experience in designing logic in application-specific integrated circuits (ASICs) and field-programmable gate arrays (FPGAs); designing printed circuit boards (PCBs) for high-speed digital signaling; and firmware for control of both.
 Matt's experience spans application-specific timing and control logic up to system-on-chip designs that include embedded processors.
 He also has research experience in semiconductor physics and biomedical engineering, with a focus on biosensors.

 Prior to PCI, Matt worked at IBM, National Instruments, Ohio State University, and GE Aircraft Engines.
 Throughout his career, he has developed a reputation for providing well-researched solutions.
 He has led and participated in various cross-functional projects, working across continents with team members with various levels of experience, always delivering successful products on time and that meet customer expectations.

 At IBM, Matt designed logic, architectures, and algorithms for multi-gigabit serial transceivers.
 He verified the logic and algorithms in C++ and SystemC and developed Power Processing Element (PPE) controller code in C.

 At National Instruments, Matt started his career as a hardware engineer.
 He developed multiple ASICs for standard bus interfaces and data acquisition engines (ADC, DAC, Timer, DIO) and worked on PCI Express bus interface ASIC development, IP validation, and first-article validation.
 He was the designer and owner of several important HDL IP libraries that required deep technical knowledge and excellent communication skills to evangelize them.